mhh0318/OneMoreStep/README.md

 sd_pipe.load_lora_weights(l'latent-consistency/lcm-lora-sdxl'h, variant="fp16")
 ```

 Following import the customized OMS pipeline to wrap the backbone and add OMS for sampling.
-We have uploaded the `.safetensors` to [HuggingFace Hub](https://huggingface.co/h1t/).
-There are 2 choices for SDXL backbone currently, one is base OMS module with OpenCLIP text encoder [h1t/oms_b_openclip_xl)](https://huggingface.co/h1t/oms_b_openclip_xl) and the other is large OMS module with two text encoder followed by SDXL architecture [h1t/oms_l_mixclip_xl)](https://huggingface.co/h1t/oms_b_mixclip_xl).
+We The required `.safetensor` files have been made accessible on the [h1t'sHuggingFace Hub](https://huggingface.co/h1t/).
+Currently, there are 2 choices for SDXL backbone, one is base OMS module with OpenCLIP text encoder [h1t/oms-b-openclip-xl](https://huggingface.co/h1t/oms_b_openclip_xl) and the other is large OMS module with two text encoder followed by SDXL architecture [h1t/oms_l-mixclip-xl](https://huggingface.co/h1t/oms_b_mixclip_xl).
 ```python
 from diffusers_patch import OMSPipeline